StudioCanal: History

 Le Studio Canal+'s original plan was to build a pan-European distribution network.
 They made their first known acquisition into a foreign market in 1997 when they bought a 20% minority stake in German film distribution company Tobis Film, marking their first entry into the German movie distribution market; they would later increase their stake to 60% in February 2000, renaming the company Tobis StudioCanal.

 On 1 December 1998, all of Canal+ film, television, music, video production activities, etc., were grouped into a new entity, Canal+ Image, which was rebranded StudioCanal in 2000.

+Sometime in October 2000, Ellipse License, the licensing arm of Ellipse Programme had been transferred to StudioCanal and became its in-house licensing division as it was renamed to StudioCanal License after when Ellipse Programme's parent Canal+ had merged its TV subsidiary production outfit Ellipse Programme with French television production group Expand.

 In December 2000, StudioCanal partnered with Italian public broadcasting company RAI through the latter's division Rai Cinema to launch a joint venture distribution company in Italy, marking StudioCanal's first entry into the Italian film production and distribution market; the joint venture film distribution company's name was later revealed to be 01 Distribution one year later in May 2001.
 However, in June 2003, StudioCanal announced it had relinquished their 50% stake to RAI, giving the latter full control of 01 Distribution.

 In July 2001, StudioCanal entered the Spanish film industry by acquiring a 45% stake in Sogepaq from Spanish pay television company Sogecable (Vivendi Universal owned 21% of Sogecable at the time) for $36.2 million, also giving the former a 73% controlling stake in its Spanish subsidiary StudioCanal España and a minority stake in the joint venture Warner Sogefilms.
 The following month, StudioCanal acquired a 52% stake in French television production powerhouse Expand.

 In May 2002, StudioCanal expanded their Italian operations by setting up an in-house production outfit based in Rome named StudioCanal Urania, aiming to produce up to three films annually.

 In late-September 2002, StudioCanal announced that they and BAC Majestic had parted ways.
 Terms of the deal included the sale of their joint venture Mars Distribution to StudioCanal, while BAC Distribution would revert to BAC Majestic.

+In July 2003, StudioCanal partnered with French animation studio Alphanim (now Gaumont Animation) and had jointly established the home entertainment subsidiary entitled Alphanim Video to distribute Alphanim's catalogue on home media.